Southeastern Electric Cooperative Scholarship Program

 The program is designed to encourage and recognize the academic achievements of the children of rural electric cooperatives.
 The scholarship must be used for educational costs, and the student must enter college in the fall of the school year of which the scholarship is given.
 Checks will be made payable jointly to the student and the college, and must be endorsed by both parties.
 The scholarship will be paid in August.

-Who is Eligible to Receive the Scholarship and Youth Tour?
+Who is Eligible to Receive the Scholarship?

 Dependent children of member/consumers are eligible.
 Also eligible are the natural or adopted children of a member/consumer.
 The applicant must also be a U.S. citizen.